CHC50125 | CRICOS 118904B

 • TOEFL (internet-based): Minimum score of 78.

-• Other English Language Tests: Students must provide test results to confirm equivalence to IELTS 6.0
+• Equivalency confirmation: Applicants must provide test results confirming equivalence to IELTS 6.0.

 • CHC30113 Certificate III in Early Childhood Education and Care.

-• Financial Capacity: Show that you have sufficient funds to cover tuition fees, living expenses, and travel costs.
+• Financial capacity: Provide evidence of sufficient funds to cover tuition fees, living expenses, and travel costs.

 • Overseas Student Health Cover (OSHC): Maintain health insurance for the duration of your stay in Australia.